nitindermohan/oak-new-docs/content/docs/getting-started/deploy-app/deploy-cli.md

 ## Further Details & All Available Commands
-This page only highlights a small subset of available OAK-CLI capabilities.<br>
+This page only highlights a small subset of available `oak-cli` capabilities.<br>
 For more details on every available CLI command and more see the **CLI Manuals**.

 {{< callout context="note" title="Maximize Speed & Convenience" icon="outline/bolt" >}}
-  The OAK-CLI is powered by [Typer](https://github.com/fastapi/typer) which supports tab autocompletion natively.
+  The `oak-cli` is powered by [Typer](https://github.com/fastapi/typer) which supports tab autocompletion natively.

   This means that you can press your **tab** key to either automatically complete the command you are currently typing or get a list of matching available commands.
   There is no need to memorize or fully type out the commands.